+7.1 Frequently Asked Questions (FAQ)88 7.1.1 Where can I find the server.log file on Windows ?
 7.1.2 Where can I find the server.log file on Unix ?
-7.1.3 installed The Windows installer stops with a message that a file cannot be 86 7.1.4 mxODBC Connect Server for Windows doesn't start 87 7.1.5 mxODBC Connect Server for Unix doesn't start 7.1.6 Importing exceptions from mx.ODBC.Error fails (no such module) 88 7.1.7 Exceptions are not caught as expected at client side 7.1.8 Client cannot connect to the mxODBC Connect Server 7.1.9 Converter function has been set, but not called 7.1.10 Error handlers don't seem to work 7.1.11 Printing exception tracebacks does not include the server side 89 7.1.12 physical dat InterfaceError: Connection limit exceeded.
-Your license allows 20 abase connections 7.1.13 connections Error "Maximum number of sessions reached." with unlimited license 8.
-Hints & Links to other Resources91 8.1 More Sources of Information91 9.
-Support93 10.
-History & Changes94 11.
-Copyright & License95 11.1 eGenix.com Commercial License Agreement95 11.2 Third-Party Licenses mxODBC has proven to be the most stable and versatile ODBC interface available for Python.
+7.1.3 installed The Windows installer stops with a message that a file cannot be 88 7.1.4 mxODBC Connect Server for Windows doesn't start 7.1.5 mxODBC Connect Server for Unix doesn't start 7.1.6 Importing exceptions from mx.ODBC.Error fails (no such module) 90 7.1.7 Exceptions are not caught as expected at client side 7.1.8 Client cannot connect to the mxODBC Connect Server90 7.1.9 Converter function has been set, but not called 7.1.10 Error handlers don't seem to work91 7.1.11 Printing exception tracebacks does not include the server side91 7.1.12 physical dat InterfaceError: Connection limit exceeded.
+Your license allows 20 abase connections 7.1.13 connections Error "Maximum number of sessions reached." with unlimited license 7.1.14 Client on different subnet than server cannot connect to the server 92 8.
+Hints & Links to other Resources94 8.1 More Sources of Information94 9.
+Support96 10.
+History & Changes97 11.
+Copyright & License98 11.1 eGenix.com Commercial License Agreement98 mxODBC has proven to be the most stable and versatile ODBC interface available for Python.
 It has been in use by many Python users and companies for years and is actively maintained by eGenix.com to meet the requirements of modern database applications, which our customers have built on top of mxODBC.